oreillymedia/presentation-template/README.md

 # Atlas presentation template

 This is a template for a presentation in Atlas.
+(Or, what we're calling an "Atlascast".)

 ## Getting the template into Atlas